Mini DVD To DIGITAL

 Many places say that editing the VOB/MPEG files is the best way to go, as you are working with digital video.
 Unfortunately, VOB's (which are just MPEG-2 files) are compressed to where they are 1/3 to 1/5 the size of a DV file's size and bit rate.
 If you edit with VOB (or even rip the file, and change the file extension from VOB to MPG) you are going to end up with highly compressed video that you are then going to re-compress if you go out to another DVD or file intended for the internet.
 The best way to edit video from DVD sources, or even compile 4 Mini DVD's (at 30 minutes each) onto 1 standard DVD disc is to capture the video from a DVD player connected to an analog-to-digital converter, and capture the video as 8-bit DV; this way you are capturing high quality DV video (13 GB per 60 minutes), and you are able to create other DVD's and post the video's online without losing video quality.
 Also, editing with 4:1:1 color space is preferable to editing with 4:2:0 color space.
 You can also get an Uncompressed AVI or MOV where the video is captured in 10-bit or 8-bit quality at 4:4:4 or 4:2:2 color space.
 Uncompressed files are harder to edit because they are very large (100GB per 60 minutes of video) and use a lot of computer resources.

-Mini DVD's are transferred to computer by component video from the DVD player to a Canopus ADVC-700 Analog-To-DV converter or Black Magic Intensity Shuttle.
+Mini DVD's are transferred to computer by HDMI to a Black Magic Intensity Shuttle.

 Contact Us